How to get ready for Diablo 3 Season 26 and start the Season off right

-This may not be the optimal path, but by level 60, I’ve completed most of Chapter 1 through 3’s requirements in the Season Journey.
-If you want to increase the experience boost you’re receiving, try increasing the difficulty every 10 or 20 levels.
-Before you know it, you’ll have all four chapters completed and your full set from Haedrig.
+It may not be the optimal path, but by level 60, I’ve completed most of Chapter 1 through 3’s requirements in the Season Journey.
+To increase the experience boost you’re receiving, try increasing the difficulty every 10 or 20 levels.
+Before you know it, you’ll have all four chapters completed and your entire set from Haedrig.

 Don’t forget out-of-game gaming session prep!

 - Hydrate.
 Water is your friend.
-If straight water is not for you, try adding lemon, cucumber, or mint.
+If plain water is not for you, try adding lemon, cucumber, or mint.
 Decaf tea and sparkling water are also alternatives to consider.

 - Prep snacks.
-For me, this means going to the grocery store and getting some fruit, baby carrots, and peanut M&Ms, but now I have a fantastic source of recipes right here on Blizzard Watch (more below)!
+Usually, I go to the grocery store and get some fruit, baby carrots, and peanut M&Ms, but I also have a fantastic source of recipes right here on Blizzard Watch (more below)!
 Just make it something easy to munch on while playing (breaks for meals are good too).

 - Move around.
 You don’t need to hit the gym for an hour; that may not be your thing.
 But it’s still important to stand up every so often.
 Changing positions makes it easier to play for long stretches.
 Bonus points if you go outside!